Tuttotorna/OMNIABASE/PHILOSOPHY.md

 ## 15. Philosophical summary

-Omniabase does not deny what is already seen.
+OMNIABASE does not deny what is already seen.

 It opens what remains beyond a single representation.